 (11) Good campaigns can run for many years without losing their selling power.
 My eye-patch campaign for Hathaway shirts ran for twenty-one years.
 My campaign for Dove soap has been running for thirty-one years, and Dove is now the best seller.

 Once a salesman, always a salesman.

 It is only point #10 which I would outright contest.

-Ogilvy, born in 1911, has written his fair share of now archaic internal documents on selling to women.
+Ogilvy, born in 1911, has written his fair share of now archaic and sexist internal documents on selling to women.
 This rule feels more like a sign of the times than evergreen marketing advice.
 Ogilvy wrote in later editions of Confessions that he wished he’d done a better job highlighting the exceptional women he worked with in the book.